-Elaborate, all-day baking projects like towering layer cakes and petit fours can certainly be fun to make, but nine times out of ten I'm drawn to simpler confections.
-This tried-and-true recipe couldn't be easier to make; it doesn't require an electric beater, and you don't need to spend hours roasting your own pumpkin.
+Elaborate, all-day baking projects like towering layer cakes and petit fours can certainly be fun to make, but nine times out of ten I'm drawn to simpler confections like this pumpkin loaf.
+No need to bust out your stand mixer; all you need is a whisk and a little elbow grease!

 Dense, cakey, and assertively spiced with a heady combination of cinnamon, cloves, ginger, and nutmeg, this pumpkin bread straddles the line between indulgent breakfast and dessert.
 I'm partial to serving thick slices toasted and slathered with salted butter — because, well, pretty much everything is better with a smear of salted butter — but it's rich enough that it doesn't really need it.